haonanzhang-vv/HaonanZhang1996/_posts/2023-10-11-Ridgeline-Plots.md

 In this tutorial, we'll introduce the use of __ridgeline plots__ in R using the __`ggplot2` and `ggridges` packages__.
 These plots display a sequence of histogram or density plots stacked vertically, making it a useful tool for __visualizing changes in the distribution of a numerical variable across different time points or categories__.

 ## 1. Dataset
 We will use a simulated dataset for this visualization.
 Suppose there is a 3-year cohort consisting of 200 participants who initially contracted severe Covid-19 at enrollment.
 We collected cytokine data at 0, 30, 90, 180, 360, 540, and 720 days (7 time points).
-Additionally, we hypothesized that the __TNF-&\alpha; cytokine__ levels (pg/mL) would increase during the initial 90 days and then gradually decrease as the acute symptoms subsided.
+Additionally, we hypothesized that the __TNF-__ $\alpha$ __cytokine__ levels (pg/mL) would increase during the initial 90 days and then gradually decrease as the acute symptoms subsided.
 The ridgeline plot is an excellent tool for __visualizing longitudinal changes in TNF-&\alpha; data__.
 The dataset is very simple and includes 4 variables only:

 - `PTID`: this is an __unique identification__ for each participants __[200 participants]__ (string);